hardillb/node-red-alexa-home-skill-web/README.md

 sudo docker start mongod
 ```

+On first launch the init script should run, creating all of the required MongoDB users, as [outlined above.](https://github.com/coldfire84/node-red-alexa-home-skill-v3-web/blob/master/README.md#service-accounts)

+The credentials defined under WEB_USER/ WEB_PASSWORD are your superuser account, required for setting up OAuth in the Web Service.

 ## Certificate
 We will use the same SSL certificate to protect the NodeJS and MQTT services.
 Ensure that, before running these commands, your hosting solution has HTTPS connectivity enabled.